US Beach Flag Football Association Co-Ed Modified Rules

-- Game time.
-The league games will be played in two halves of 40 minutes each.
-Regular season games start at scheduled times.
-Tournaments have 20-minute halves with a maximum 10-minute halftime.
+- Game time: The league games will be played in two halves of 25 minutes each.
+Tournaments have 25 or 20 -minute halves with a maximum 10-minute halftime.
 If a larger bracket of 6 or 7 teams, time will be shaved off to equal playing time with smaller brackets.
 The amount of playing time will equal to other brackets by this method.
 Clock will only stop, other than a time out and after the two-minute warning on incomplete passes, out of bounds.
 Otherwise it runs.

 - There will be no kick offs to start either half of the game.
 The ball will not be put in play from the first cone from the goal line (normally the 20 yard line).

 - An infraction will occur if a player takes a run at an offensive player who is catching a ball and leads with the elbow, forearm, and or shoulder with no attempt to grab a flag, but rather to knock the ball loose.
-This will be considered a tackle.
+This will be considered a tackle and unsportsmanlike.
 A first down will be issued in accordance with pass interference.
 Possible ejection if an obvious attempt to hurt a player at any point of contact on the field!!
 Ejection is for the entire tournament.